hallr/DAT_SF_19/other/setup_checklist.md

 ### Python
 * While still at the command line:
     * Type `conda list` (if you choose not to use Anaconda, this will generate an error)
-    * Type `pip install textblob`
     * Type `python` to open the Python interpreter
 * While in the Python interpreter:
     * Look at the Python version number.
 It should start with 2.7.
-If your version number starts with 3, that's fine as long as you are aware of the differences between Python 2 and 3.
-    * Type `import textblob`
     * Type `import pandas`
     * Type `exit()` to exit the interpreter.
 You can now close the command line application.
-* Open Spyder (if you can't find Spyder, look for the Anaconda Launcher application)
-    * In the console (probably on the right side of the screen), type `import textblob`
-        * If this worked from the interpreter but not in Spyder, and you're using a Mac, try opening the PYTHONPATH manager and adding a path to where textblob was installed (such as `/Users/yourname/anaconda/lib/python2.7/site-packages/`).
-Then, restart Spyder.
-    * Type `import pandas`